 ANDI ZHOU

 I received my Ph.D. from the Department of Government at Harvard University.
 I am a recipient of Harvard's Ashford Fellowship and the Eisenhower Institute's Clifford Roberts Graduate Fellowship, and my work has been supported by Weatherhead Center for International Affairs, the Institute for Quantitative Social Science, and Harvard Law School's Program on Negotiation.
-Before my graduate studies, I was a program coordinator at the EastWest Institute facilitating unofficial ("Track 2") U.S.-China and U.S.-Russia diplomatic convenings.
+Before entering academia, I was a program coordinator at the EastWest Institute facilitating unofficial ("Track 2") U.S.-China and U.S.-Russia diplomatic convenings.
 My op-eds on foreign policy have appeared in several outlets including The Diplomat and RealClearDefense.
 I have also worked at the U.S. Department of Labor in the Bureau of International Labor Affairs.
 I received a B.A. in Global Affairs from the Jackson Institute for Global Affairs at Yale University and an MPA from the School of Public and International Affairs at Princeton University.